 Now that we’re clear on a few basic ground rules let’s approach the issue of basement lighting the way residential electricians do; by weighing the relative virtues of each type of fixture and where it should and shouldn’t be used.

 - Recessed lighting – Recessed lights are a staple of basement lighting design and have been since they first appeared in the aftermath of World War II.
 They remain popular because they tuck away neatly into the drop ceiling and do a great job of making a space look bigger than it is.
 They are most often used to give a space a clean, modern look but they’re not one trick ponies.
 Not by a long shot.
-They can just as easily be utilized to add atmosphere, space and background lighting for more traditional decors as well.
-Most ambient light in the basement will be recessed light.
+They can just as easily be utilized to add atmosphere, space, and background lighting for more traditional decors as well.
+Most ambient light in the basement will be a recessed light.

 - Sconces – Wall sconces are another common feature of basement lighting schemes.
 Residential electricians recommend them as a way to create volume.
 Upward shining wall sconces can make the space feel taller than it actually is, which is always a plus in the basement.
 When combined with and used to play off pot lights they can really ramp up the visual interest and make you forget you’re in the basement.